RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 These self-signed certificates are generated on the first node of each RS installation.
 These certificates are then copied to all other nodes added to the cluster.

-{{% note %}} Self-signed certificates will cause browsers and other clients to display an untrusted connection notification.
-Updated your certificate following the instructions below with a certificate signed by a certificate authority trusted by your organization in order to prevent these alerts.

-These alerts can also be suppressed by adding an exception within your browser to trust this site. {% /note %}}
+{{% note %}}When using the default self-signed certificates, an untrusted connection notification will appear in the management UI.
+If you do not update the self-signed certificate with your own certificate, depending on the browser you use, you might be able to allow the connection for this specific session, or add an exception to make this site trusted in future sessions.{{% /note %}}

 ## How to update TLS certificates in RS 5.4.x and Later